opnsense/docs/source/manual/hardware.rst

    :name: minimum

-The minimum specification to run all OPNsense standard features that do not need disk writes, means you can run all standard features, expect for the ones that require disk writes, e.g. a caching proxy (cache) or intrusion detection and prevention (alert database).
+The minimum specification to run all OPNsense standard features that do not need disk writes, means you can run all standard features, except for the ones that require disk writes, e.g. a caching proxy (cache) or intrusion detection and prevention (alert database).